DannyMoerkerke/sw-proxy/README.md

 - Firefox 60+
 - Edge 17+

-sw-proxy should run in all browsers that support Service Worker.
+swopr should run in all browsers that support Service Worker.

 ## Inspecting and debugging the service worker
 For a great explanation of how to inspect and debug service workers